gwena56/bqrunner/README.md

     - then reboot the phone or in a terminal do a "sh /etc/rc.local" verify the script is running with a ps aux | grep runner
 - SMS
-    -Edit the file, change the Phone Number like +33612345678 and message to "MESSAGE"
+    - Edit the file, change the Phone Number like +33612345678 and message to "MESSAGE"
 - 888
     - Edit the file, change the Phone Number 888 for Orange FAI
 - Test